jconsoli/brocade-rest-api-applications/README.md

 * zone_merge.py - Added -cli flag to generate CLI zoming commands
 * lib_check.py - Updated with latest changes

+**Updates 14 Nov 2021**

+* Deprecated pyfos_auth - previously only used in name only.
+* search - Greatly simplified search methods but it is now for programmers only as it accepts JSON as input.
+* Imporved several help and feedback messages.

 **applications**

 Contains modules used primarily for SAN automations tasks: